iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.11/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 2 reviews"/>
 </p>

+> Downloaded the app about two weeks ago worked fine, I assume the first couple days.
+Now it will never reload information (it has a little time last updated at the top) it's been stuck at the same time no matter what I do.
+I like the idea of this but it's basically an app that is a website with tracking permissions.
+All the clickable stuff in the app just take you to a webpage through your internet app.<br> :date: __2020-11-16 04:27:04__

+> Due to the reviews, I have decided to not waste my time and efforts on this app.
+I'll continue to watch the news reports online of where the hot spots are and continue to be safe as possible.
+The idea of this app was good; however, it is only as good as the data that is inputted and shared to others.
+If there's a breakdown in getting the data into the app and out to everyone else, then it doesn't matter how great your app was stuctured.<br> :date: __2020-11-10 22:58:00__

 > Won't refresh anymore making it useless<br> :date: __2020-10-30 02:53:20__

 > Hard to find what i need<br> :date: __2020-10-29 01:58:43__